 His father, Loth, who later took on the name Saloth Phem was prosperous.
 He had over nine hectares of rice land and quite a bit of cattle.
 Their house was one of the largest in the village.
-In fact, when it came time for harvesting, his father would hire the poorer neighbors to come to help with the harvest.
+When it came time for harvesting, his father would hire the poorer neighbors to come to help with the harvest.

-His mother, Sok Nem, was locally respected as being a very pious Buddhist woman.
+His mother, Sok Nem, was locally respected as a pious Buddhist woman.
 She was the 8th of nine children, and her parents were strict Theravada Buddhists.

 Pol Pot was not a brilliant student and can best be called mediocre.
 When he was about four or five years old, he went to live in Phnom Penh with his elder brother.
 During this time he was educated in the French curriculum.

-Pol Pot was given some of the best Cambodian-French education for this time.
+Pol Pot was given some of the best Cambodian-French education of this time.
 But as a very mediocre student, he failed the entrance exams for high school.
-Because he failed the high school exams, he ended up studying carpentry at a technical school in Phnom Penh.
+Because he failed the high school exams, he studied carpentry at a technical school in Phnom Penh.

 7- Pol Pot Went to School in France

-He was eventually able to get a scholarship in 1949 to study electronics in Paris, France.
-During his time in Paris, he became involved with the French communist party and joined with a group of left-wing Cambodian nationalists who later became his fellow leaders in the Khmer Rouge.
+He eventually got a scholarship in 1949 to study electronics in Paris, France.
+During his time in Paris, he became involved with the French communist party and joined a group of left-wing Cambodian nationalists who later became his fellow leaders in the Khmer Rouge.

-During his time in France, he spent more time on his revolutionary activities than on his study.
+During his time in France, he spent more time on his revolutionary activities than studying.
 Because of this, his scholarship was cut short as he failed his exams and was forced to return to Cambodia earlier than planned.

 If Pol Pot is famous for anything, it would be he brutally killed so many Cambodians.
 Between 1975 to 1978, an estimated 1.7 million Cambodians died by execution, forced labor, and famine – all under the Khmer Rouge.
 This, of course, does not include the rest who survived but were raped, tortured, and forced out of their homes.

-I have personally been to both the Killing Fields and the Tuol Sleng Genocide Museum in Phnom Penh.
+I have been to both the Killing Fields and the Tuol Sleng Genocide Museum in Phnom Penh.
 Cambodia. .
-Both of these places were execution grounds where many people died.
+Both places were execution grounds where many people died.

-At the Killing Fields it is heartbreaking to see the skeletons of those who died under the Khmer Rouge stacked up in a huge pile.
-When you walk the sacred ground, you can see the fabric of the victim’s clothing coming out of the ground.
+It is heartbreaking to see the skeletons of those who died under the Khmer Rouge stacked up in a huge pile at the Killing Fields.
+Walking the sacred ground, you can see the fabric of the victim’s clothing coming out of the ground.